sgillespie/adhoc-continuous-integration/README.md

 Using Docker Build
 ------------------

-Initially, our CI job will follow this process
+Initially, our CI job use the following process:

 1. Check out a clean copy of the repository
 2. Build and test the code